-The LITP prescribes that the Ministry of Interior is obliged, within 15 days from the expression of the intention to apply for international protection, to inform an applicant about the procedure for international protection, about rights and obligations applicants are entitled to in the procedure, and about the possibility to get free legal aid and to get into contact with UNHCR representatives and representatives of other organisations dealing with the protection of refugees’ rights.[1]
-This information must be given in the applicant’s own language or in a language he or she can be reasonably supposed “to be able to communicate” in.[2]
-The law does not specify whether the information should be provided orally or in writing.
-The same type of information is provided with the same modalities to applicants during all types of procedures except in border procedure where this information should be given by police officers.[3]
+The LITP prescribes that the Ministry of Interior is obliged, within 15 days from the expression of the intention to apply for international protection, to inform an applicant in writing about the method of conducting procedure for international protection, about rights and obligations applicants are entitled to in the procedure, and about the possibility of communicating with representatives of the UNHCR and other organizations dealing with the protection of refugees’ rights as well as on the possibility of receiving free legal aid.[1]
+If this information cannot be provided in writing for justified reasons or if the applicant is illiterate, the information shall be provided orally in a language reasonably supposed to be understood by the applicant and in which the applicant is able to communicate.[2]
+The same type of information is provided with the same modalities to applicants during all types of procedures.
+The only exception where this information should be given by police officers is when a third-country national or stateless person who wishes to express their intention is detained in a reception center for foreigners, at a border crossing or in the transit zone of an airport, sea port or inland water port.
+In that case, police officers shall provide all necessary information on the procedure for granting international protection in a language reasonably supposed to be understood by them and in which they are able to communicate.[3]

 Official information on the procedure